open/close all folders

-- Evil Twin: The French and Danish dub refers to him as Goku's brother.
+- Evil Twin: The French and Danish dubs refer to him as Goku's brother.

-- Hypocrite: In Raging Blast 2, if you defeat Super Saiyan Goku with him, he will remark: All the clumsiness I´d expect of a low-class fighter!
-But, according to Budokai Tenkaichi 3, he have a Ape form he cant control, meaning he is also a low-class saiyan.
+- In Raging Blast 2, if you defeat Super Saiyan Goku while playing as Turles, he will remark: All the clumsiness I'd expect of a low-class fighter!
+But, according to Budokai Tenkaichi 3, he isn't able to control his Ape form, indicating he is also a low-class Saiyan.

 - Inexplicably Identical Individuals: No reason is given for the fact he looks exactly like Goku.

 Turles: It's not surprising I look likes Kakarott.
 After all, there aren't many types of Low-Class Warriors.